nelson-n/cs-math-nn/README.md

 concepts.
 This is not necessarily a full curriculum, but rather a reflection of my interests, needs, and what I feel are gaps in my knowledge of computer science.
-However, my goal is to build a curriculum that covers the whole compute stack from transistors and assembly to high level languages, and as such should serve as a solid computer science curriculum.
+However, my goal is to build a curriculum that covers the whole compute stack from transistors and assembly to high level languages, with each lesson building off of the last lesson.
+As such, the sections below should form a solid computer science curriculum.

-## Preface: Sand to Atoms to Compute
+### Preface: Sand to Atoms to Compute

 :white_check_mark: Overview notes on how a computer works the refining of sand into silicon ingots, silicone doping to create an electron imbalance, et cetera.